 The next step is to check whether your motherboard has support for the latest NVMe.
 If your motherboard is working on an older M.2 version and you try to install the latest NVMe with a single notch, it will never fit there.

-Also, if you try to install an M.2 SATA SSD in an NVMe support motherboard or a port, it may get fit perfectly but you can never get the NVMe speed.
+Also, if you try to install an M.2 SATA SSD in an NVMe support motherboard or a port, it may fit perfectly but you can never get the NVMe speed.
 This happens because your motherboard recognizes that drive as a simple M.2 SSD and it becomes the main bottleneck for the overall speed of your NVMe SSD.

 Note: Before going for an M.2 PCIe NVMe drive, make sure to check if your BIOS supports the NVMe drive type.
 If it is not available there, you won’t be able to use it as your OS drive and it will remain just a storage drive for you.

 As we were discussing the M.2 SATA and M.2 NVMe, I decided to add another important name which may contribute to this confusion a lot more.
 That name is M.2 PCIe AHCI.
-This one is the case when your motherboard has PCIe ports but can’t work with an NVMe.
+This is the case when your motherboard has PCIe ports but can’t work with an NVMe.

-So, in my opinion, choosing the M.2 PCIe NVMe or M.2 NVMe is the best option if your motherboard support PCIe NVMe and has an available port for the connection.
+So, in my opinion, choosing the M.2 PCIe NVMe or M.2 NVMe is the best option if your motherboard supports PCIe NVMe and has an available port for the connection.
 It will give you more speed as compared to the M.2 SATA.

-Important Note: Double check that your laptop or PC motherboard has both PCIe and NVMe support.
+Important Note: Double-check that your laptop or PC motherboard has both PCIe and NVMe support.
 You will see numerous motherboards with only PCI Express support but no functionality for NVMe drives.

 You will have to ignore it if you are ignoring the M.2 SATA because it is going to be bottlenecked just like the first one.
 The reason is that it will not increase the performance just like the NVMe drive.
-The price to a performance ratio will be very less.
+The price to a performance ratio will be very low.

 Final Verdict